lee2sman/nosebook/_posts/2018-03-31-chess-variants-and-inspiration.md

 So many people find inspiration in Chess, which I think comes down to the beauty, simplicity and idiosyncracies of the game.
 You can start quite small, learning the rules, but there is always more to perfect.
 The term *chess variant* was defined by David Pritchard in his book [The Encyclopedia of Chess Variants](http://www.chessvariants.com/books.dir/ecv.html) simply as "related to, derived from, or inspired by chess."
 The book was published in 1994 and contains 1400 variations on the traditional chess game.
 Chess variants tend to expand on the rules primarily through creating new chess pieces, known as [Fairy pieces](https://en.wikipedia.org/wiki/Fairy_chess_piece), expanding the number of players, changing something about the board, or changing the *win* objective from Checkmating the opponent's king to another win-state.

 With so many variants it can be hard to know which direction to turn to find a game that excites you, or in the case of the chess jam, to know which direction one should explore when creating their own chess-inspired game.
 Below I have compiled a number of interesting chess variants or games inspired by chess including board and video games.
-Rather than an attempt at breadth, this is a more selective list of games that I think are particularly unique or exciting.
-In general, areas relating to storytelling or newt conceptual approaches, perhaps married to creating new pieces feel underexplored in the world of chess variants and chess-inspired games.
-I haven't been able to find it, but I had an Usborne chess book as a child that included a playable story of an adventurer that squares off with a number of enemies and chess challenges, an approach that I think could be rather exciting.
+Rather than an attempt at breadth, this is an extremely selective list of games that I think are particularly unique or exciting.
+In general, areas relating to storytelling or new conceptual approaches, perhaps married to creating new pieces appears underexplored in the world of chess variants and chess-inspired games.
+As a child I that included a playable story of an adventurer that squares off with a number of enemies and chess challenges, a quest-based approach to chess that I think could be rather exciting.

 Below, I list some of my favorite chess variants and inspirations.
 In addition I highly recommend reading the [List Of Chess Variants](https://en.wikipedia.org/wiki/List_of_chess_variants) Wikipedia page, which lists an incredible number of variants broken down into various categories.
 In fact, I was surprised to find that there are [1-dimensional](http://www.chessvariants.com/shape.dir/onedim.html) chess variants, an area that seems worth exploring further (I am also thinking about the 1-dimensional roguelike/dungeon-crawler games [Line Wobbler](https://www.eurogamer.net/articles/2015-03-10-introducing-line-wobbler-a-one-dimensional-dungeon-crawler) and [Cosmic Crown](https://itunes.apple.com/us/app/cosmic-crown/id927062815?mt=8&ign-mpt=uo%3D4), 2 games that are simple but compelling.

+If you are interested in creating your own variant, you may also want to read [Chess Variants Are Easy](http://www.mindsports.nl/index.php/how-i-invented-games-and-why-not/chess-variants-are-easy) which lays out various concepts for the creation of different chess variants by the author.

-And without further ado, the games...
+And without further ado, here is a list of inspiring, exciting or confounding new chess variants and inspirations...

 # Play It By Trust

-[Play It By Trust](https://www.flickr.com/photos/yokoonoofficial/2892798380/) aka White Chess Set (1966) by Yoko Ono
+[Play It By Trust](https://www.flickr.com/photos/yokoonoofficial/2892798380/) aka White Chess Set (1966) is by Yoko Ono.
+In the game, both sides play with white chess pieces, continuing the game until the players have lost track of who owns which pieces.
+The game has been positioned as a peaceful game, as opposed to the metaphor of war suggested by traditional chess rules.

 > "Many artists have worked with chess, but they usually worked with the decorative aspect of the chess pieces.
 I wanted to create a new chess game, making a fundamental rather than decorative change.
 The white chess set is a sort of life situation.
 Life is not all black and white, you don't know what is yours and what is theirs.
 You have to convince people what is yours.
 In the chess situation it is simple if you are black then black is yours.
 But this is like a life situation, where you have to play it by convincing each other."